 When you are done, rinse vigorously with water to remove plaque and food particles.
 Do not be alarmed if during the first week of flossing your gums bleed or are a little sore.
 If your gums hurt while flossing you could be using too much pressure or pinching the gum.
 As you floss daily and remove the plaque your gums will heal and the bleeding should stop.

-We often get questions about the best frequency for flossing.
-Many patients say they floss when they get something stuck between their teeth.
-Since the toothbrush does not have access between the teeth, we recommend flossing at least once a day.
+Dr. Noraian often gets questions about the best frequency for flossing.
+Many patients say they only floss when they get something stuck between their teeth.
+Since the toothbrush does not have access between the teeth, Dr. Noraian recommends flossing at least once a day.

 Caring For Sensitive Teeth

-Sometimes after dental treatment, teeth are sensitive to hot and cold.
-If the mouth is kept clean, this sensation should not last long.
-However, if the mouth is not kept clean, the sensitivity will remain and could become more severe.
+Sometimes after dental treatment, your teeth may feel sensitive to hot and cold temperatures.
+If keep your mouth clean, this sensation should not last long.
+However, if you don’t keep your mouth clean, the sensitivity will remain and could become more severe.
 If your teeth are especially sensitive, consult with Dr. Noraian.
-He may reccommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.
+He may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.
 Sometimes, the sensitivity may be resolved with a minor adjustment to your occlusion as teeth shift during treatment.

 Choosing Oral Hygiene Products

 There are so many products on the market that choosing the right one can be difficult.
 Here are some suggestions for selecting dental care products that will work for most patients:

-- Since 2010, Dr. Noraian has been appointed to the American Dental Association Council on Scientific Affairs.
+- Since 2010, Dr. Noraian has been appointed as a member of the American Dental Association Council on Scientific Affairs.
 As part of his work there, he has been involved with revitalization of the ADA Seal.
-Whenever possible, our office recommends products that carry the ADA Seal because carrying the ADA Seal means that claims made by the manufacturer have been tested.
-When we encounter representatives of products that do not carry the seal, you can bet that Dr. Noraian asks them to submit for the ADA Seal for the benefit of his patients.
+Whenever possible, his office recommends products that carry the ADA Seal because carrying the ADA Seal means that the claims made by the manufacturer have been tested.
+When Dr. Noraian encounters representatives of products that do not carry the seal, you can bet that he has asked them to submit for the ADA Seal for the benefit of his patients.